lkv971/Logistics-company/README.md

 This folder contains schema-related documentation and diagrams:
 - **Snowflake Schema Diagram**: Diagram representing the snowflake schema used for organizing the data.

+### 6. SQL Server Jobs

+This folder includes SQL scripts used for automating routine database tasks:
+- **daily_differential_backup_logistics.sql**: Script for performing daily differential backups of the logistics database.
+- **daily_insert_logistics_freight.sql**: Script for daily data inserts into the freight-related tables.
+- **monthly_full_backup_logistics.sql**: Script for performing monthly full backups of the logistics database.
+- **monthly_insert_logistics_costs.sql**: Script for monthly data inserts into the costs-related tables.

 ## Detailed Description

 This repository provides a complete framework for analyzing logistics operations, from raw data ingestion to advanced data visualization.
 It includes: